 See index bootstrap for how to set resources in a step-by-step procedure, estimating settings by feeding smaller subsets.
-Also note that autoscaling described below is not designed for index bootstrapping, as a bootstrap normally is much quicker than a cluster will autoscale.
+Note that autoscaling of content clusters involves data redistribution and cannot speed up bootstrapping.

 Resources specified as a range will be autoscaled by the system.
 Ranges